AURIN/esp/docs/tech/docker_cloud.md

 GUI.

 1. Log into [Docker Cloud][dcloud].
-2. Connect one or more nodes to a cluster.
+1. Connect one or more nodes to a cluster.
-3. Create a new Stack, and copy in the Stackfile from the repository, replacing the passwords and secret keys as necessary.
+1. Create a new Stack, and copy in the Stackfile from the repository, replacing the passwords and secret keys as necessary.
-4.
+1. In the stack's Actions menu, click Start.
+1. (optional) Edit the created services and add a Deployment Constraint.
+This provides you control over which nodes the services will be deployed to, and is particularly helpful for BYON (i.e. not automated cluster) configurations.
+1. Click on the `web` service and browse to its **Service Endpoint** on port 80.
+After the application has finished starting up, you should see the ESP app in the browser.

 [dcloud]: https://cloud.docker.com